 #8 Updated by Sander Steenhuis about 3 years ago

 For the KeePassX team, I would like to point out that it's unsettling that a wrong comment could save/overwrite the database in a broken state without any alarm bells.
 Only when opening it another day does trouble show itself, and it will be too late.

 Perhaps a safety measurement to prevent unforeseen consequences is an idea.
 Like saving the database to a temporary file, opening it under the hood to see if it can be opened, and only when everything works out, replace the database that is saved.

-#9 Updated by Felix Geyer almost 3 years ago
+#9 Updated by Felix Geyer about 3 years ago

 - Target version set to 2.0.1